 Largest Japanese community outside Japan.
 Largest Italian diaspora in the world.
 Millions of Lebanese, Northeastern Brazilian, and Middle Eastern settlers.
 Every wave brought food — and São Paulo kept all of it.
 The result is one of the most exciting food cities on Earth, at prices that will make your jaw drop.

-About 15 min Uber from your hotel.
-A real, living Japanese-Brazilian community — not a tourist recreation.
-Japanese supermarkets, ramen spots, izakayas, fresh gyoza stands, sushi bars.
+About 15 min Uber.
+A real, living Japanese-Brazilian community — ramen spots, izakayas, fresh gyoza stands, sushi bars.
 Great for an afternoon wander and inexpensive but excellent food.

-Brazil is world-famous for its beef, and São Paulo's steakhouses are where you experience this at its absolute best.
+Brazil is world-famous for its beef.
 The traditional rodízio — all-you-can-eat, meat carved tableside — is a uniquely Brazilian ritual.
 Even if you've been to Brazilian steakhouses in the US, this is a different experience: better cuts, better technique, better value.

 SP has the world's largest Italian diaspora — over 100 years of tradition developed a distinct São Paulo style: thicker, richer, more toppings, very high quality.
 The city is widely considered one of the world's great pizza destinations.
-A great suggestion for Sunday night — walkable from your hotel.
+Both are walkable from your hotel for Sunday night.

-Three legitimately excellent restaurants within walking distance of your hotel — a rarity in a megacity.
+Four legitimately excellent restaurants and two world-class bakeries within walking distance of your hotel — a rarity in a megacity.
 Perfect for when you're tired and don't want to Uber anywhere.

 Suggested order on Sunday:

 Famous alley and surrounding streets completely covered in murals.
 Artists constantly repaint — what you see today may be different next time.
 The bohemian neighborhood is full of bars, indie shops, and creative energy.
-Perfect Sunday afternoon + drinks.
+Perfect Sunday afternoon.

-📍 R. Gonçalo Afonso s/n — Vila Madalena · Open 24hrs · Free → Directions
+📍 R. Gonçalo Afonso s/n — Vila Madalena · Free · → Directions

 The Central Park of São Paulo — designed by Oscar Niemeyer.
 400 acres, free, open 5 AM–11 PM.
 Perfect for a Saturday morning walk before the wedding.
 Free concerts Sunday mornings.